eddmann/eddmann.github.io/_posts/2013/2013-12-11-using-for-comprehensions-in-scala.md

 ---
 layout: post
-title: "Using For-Comprehensions in Scala"
+title: 'Using For-Comprehensions in Scala'
-meta: "Looking into how to use for-comprehensions in Scala."
+meta: 'Discover how to utilise for-comprehensions in Scala to write cleaner, more efficient code with functional programming techniques, complete with examples and practical applications.'
+tags: scala functional-programming
 ---

-Scala can be a very deceptive language, type-inference is a very good example of this.
+Scala can be a very deceptive language, as type inference is a good example of this.
-Another less understood example that you will soon be welcome to upon closer exploration of the language is the 'for-comprehension'.
+Another less understood example that you will soon be introduced to upon closer exploration of the language is the 'for-comprehension'.
 The first point I wish to highlight is that in Scala everything is an expression which returns a value, even if this be Unit (which is equivalent to nothing).
 This is a fundamental design principle of Scala which allows for productive use of its functional nature.
-In an imperative manner for example, we have become very accustom to maybe declaring and assigning a default value, only to reassign it with another if a condition is meet on the next line.
+In an imperative manner, for example, we have become very accustomed to declaring and assigning a default value, only to reassign it with another if a condition is met on the next line.
-Due to the expressive nature of the language this can instead be condensed into one-line, immutably and as a result less prone to error.
+Due to the expressive nature of the language, this can instead be condensed into one line, immutably and as a result is less prone to error.

 <!--more-->

 ## Simple Expressions

-Below are a couple of simple for-comprehension examples which use ranges, and in the case of the second one a condition to filter the result.
+Below are a couple of simple for-comprehension examples which use ranges, and in the case of the second one, a condition to filter the result.
-The resulting value is a [Vector](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Vector) which is the default implementation of a immutable indexed sequence in Scala - chosen as it has a good balance between selection and update speed.
+The resulting value is a [Vector](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.Vector) which is the default implementation of an immutable indexed sequence in Scala - chosen as it has a good balance between selection and update speed.

 ```scala
 for (i <- 10 until (0, -2))